Honey, the Dog Who Saved Abe Lincoln (Hardcover)

 Whether shared at home or in the classroom, this is a good choice for young readers interested in true stories of U.S. presidents.

-* Junior Library Guild Selection * Bank Street College’s Best Books of the Year for 2021 (Ages 5-9 History) * 2021 Treasure State Award Winner (Montana) *
+* Junior Library Guild Selection * 2021 Treasure State Award Finalist (Montana) * Bank Street College’s Best Books of the Year for 2021 (Ages 5-9 History) * 2022 Kentucky Bluegrass Award Winner (K-2) *

 About the Author